Quantum Liouville's theorem based on Haar measure: Appendix B: The theorem’s physical interpretation and application

-\textbf{Theorem’s application}.
-Although quantum LT is a general framework, it can provide concrete results.
+\textbf{The utility of quantum LT}.
+Why do we need quantum LT?
+Does it provide information beyond Schr\"odinger equation (SE)?
+Although SE and initial conditions carry all dynamic information, it is usually unsolvable.
+Quantum TL is not to provide “new” information but to access information from SE (e.g., asymptotic, or statistical behavior) without the need to solve it.

 The mechanism is, because ${\rho}_H$ is constant along the achievable regions, if one’s interest is statistical or asymptotic behavior (most observables belong to this type), one may switch from solving the true evolution path in Hilbert space to solving the achievable region in unitary group parameter space against Haar measure.
-(We do not care the temporal order of the system traversing these regions, but only the region, which is more tractable.)
-In fact, similar strategies are used by classical LT and statistics: it does not matter how the system covers phase space ${\lbrace}p,q{\rbrace}$, but only the probability; then solving Hamiltonian equations of $N$-particle systems is eluded.
+We do not care the temporal order of the system traversing these regions, but only the region, which is a more tractable problem.

+In fact, similar strategies have been used by classical LT and classical statistics: it does not matter how the system covers phase space ${\lbrace}p,q{\rbrace}$, but only the achievable regions and the corresponding probability density.
+As such, solving $N$-particle Hamiltonian equations is eluded, and statistical behaviors of unsolvable large system could be formulated.

+\textbf{Application examples} Quantum LT needs some models to demonstrate its power to yield concrete results.
+Just like when classical LT (occupancy $e^{-{\beta}T}$ deduced from it) is applied to transports, one gets conductivity rules (e.g., temperature dependence); when it is applied to free particle models, one gets dilute gas behaviors.